PalmEmanuel/NIC2025/README.md

-# NIC2025
+# NIC Rebel Edition, 2025

 Slides and notes for NIC Rebel Edition in Oslo, 2025.